 This class covers everything from the script's place in the world...to the tiniest of pauses.

 The screen play will be sent to participants in advance of the class.
 Actors will be expected to be studied and familiar with the material.
-Monday morning, the class will analyze the screenplay, theme, genre, context in history, controlling ideas, structure, relationship to audience, and all other aspects of approaching story.
+Week one the class will analyze the screenplay, theme, genre, context in history, controlling ideas, structure, relationship to audience, and all other aspects of approaching story.
 Key pivotal scenes will be assigned.

 THE DAYS OF WINE AND ROSES is a 1962 drama film directed by Blake Edwards with a screenplay by JP Miller adapted from his own 1958 Playhouse 90 teleplay of the same name.
 The movie features Jack Lemmon, Lee Remick, Charles Bickford and Jack Klugman.